CyVerse-learning-materials/container_camp_workshop_2020/getting_started/agenda.rst

     * -
       - 10:10-10:30
       - Coffee and snacks with networking
-      - Served in A127-29 across the hall (pls no food/bev in A116)
+      - Served in A127-29 across the hall (pls: NO food/bev in A116)
     * -
       - 10:30-12:00
       - Integration of Singularity with Docker (John Fonner)